-When to Send and Include in a Confirmation Email
+When to send and what to include in a confirmation Email

 Imagine sending out an appointment email to a client and failing to receive their confirmation?
 On the day of the appointment, they fail to show up, leading to wasted time and money.
 This time would have otherwise been slotted to a meeting with a different client.
 This is why the confirmation of appointments matters.